ncolesummers/mikrotik-presentation-slides/slides.md

+## The Problem
+There was no standardized procedure for installing home routers on the network.
+Without standards, each router was unique.
+Unique configurations for every home increased the complexity of troubleshooting.

 ## What is a Mikrotik?
 <img data-src="assets/mikrotikac2.jpg" alt="Mikrotik Router ac^2" width="66%">

-## The Problem
-Each router installed by our technicians was configured by hand.
-This led to many routers having unique configurations, and misconfiguration was common.
-The misconfigured routers generated support tickets, and the unique configurations increased the complexity of troubleshooting.